wazuh/wazuh-documentation/source/azure/activity-services/services/storage.rst

         </storage>
     </wodle>

-Check the :ref:`Azure module <wodle_azure_logs>` reference page to learn more about the parameters available and how to use them.
+Check the :doc:`Azure module </user-manual/reference/ossec-conf/wodle-azure-logs>` reference page to learn more about the parameters available and how to use them.

 Wazuh rules
 ^^^^^^^^^^^